honmanyau/study-notes/README.md

 This repository contain notes that I made while going through computer science and web development materials.
 While the content of these notes are meant to be as accurate as possible (accurate !== elaborate), I take no responsibilities for any loss caused by the use of incorrect information in this repository (I would still feel bad about it though), for more information about usage please see the license enclosed.

-Sentences derived from studying material are presented as block quotes or marked with quotation marks.
-The source of information, where applicable, is included with ever entry.
+Sentences derived from studying material are presented as block quotes or marked with quotation marks; references are included wherever applicable.

 ## A Note on the Notes